joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

-# Allocation of Government Resources during COVID and its Effect in Colorado
+# Allocation of Payroll Protection Plan Funding under $150k during COVID and its Effect in Colorado

 ## Motivation and Background: